OwlfaceGames/melangey_tmux/README.md

 ## Customization

 You can modify colors by editing the variables at the top of `melangey-tmux.conf`.
 All colors are based on the melange palette for consistency with your neovim setup.

+## Credits

+This theme is inspired by and uses the color palette from [melange-nvim](https://github.com/savq/melange-nvim) by [savq](https://github.com/savq).
+Special thanks for creating such a beautiful and cohesive colorscheme that works wonderfully across different tools.